-The FT1248 protocol has a dynamic bi-directional data bus interface that can be configured as 1, 2, 4, or 8-bits wide providing users with the flexibility to configure the interface with performance, pin count and PCB area in mind.
+The FT1248 protocol has a dynamic bi-directional data bus interface that can be configured as 1, 2, 4, or 8-bits wide (only 4 bit wide on the FT220X) providing users with the flexibility to configure the interface with performance, pin count and PCB area in mind.
 For example, 1-bit mode it requires 8 clock cycles to get 8 data bits and in 8-bit mode all 8 bits are sent with one clock.

-In the FT1248 there are 3 distinct phases:
+In the FT1248 there are 2 distinct phases:

-While CS# is inactive, the FT1248 reflects the status of the write buffer and read buffers within the FT221X on the MIOSIO[0] and MISO wires respectively.
+While CS# is inactive, the FT1248 reflects the status of the write buffer and read buffers within the FT220X on the MIOSIO[0] and MISO wires respectively.
 The buffers are 512 Bytes each and the status will reflect if at least one byte of space is available for the external device to write to and whether at least one byte is available to be read by the external device.